open-resources/physics_bank/content/public/004.Kinematics(1D)/water_slide/water_slide.md

 ## Part 1

-What is the equation describing my position as a function of time?
+What is the equation describing {{ params.vars.name }}'s position as a function of time?

 ### Answer Section